tterb/tterb.github.io/_posts/2016-11-18-atomic-delight.md

 ## Description:
   **Atomic Delight** syntax and UI-themes are delightfully light variants of the popular [*Atomic Monokai*] syntax-theme and its corresponding [*Atomic Design*] UI-theme.
-  Created with the knowledge that many programmers prefer to have both a light and a dark syntax-theme to cycle between, this syntax and UI-theme allows programmers to do so with a sense of familiarity.
+  Created with the knowledge that many programmers prefer to have both a light and a dark syntax-theme to cycle between, this syntax and UI&ndash;theme allows programmers to do so with a sense of familiarity.

 ___________________________